toris-birds/LineEndingsMod/readme.md

 # Description

 Original tree is  https://github.com/titoBouzout/LineEndings

+This branch is a customized version for Sublime Text 2+

 Provides line endings information and convert them for Sublime Text.
 Sublime Text: see http://www.sublimetext.com/